za3k/za3k.com/archive/deadly.md

 - Write your report card.
 Select six subjects.
 This is your daily class schedule.
 You are getting an A, A-, B, C, C, and F in them right now.
 - Determine your maliciousness.
 Pick a starting value between 0 (no malice) and +100 (lots of malice).
 This should roughly correspond to how nice or vicious your character is to fellow students.
 It's common to hide malice use.
 - You start the game with 50 mana.
-- Every session you get 3 heroic actions.
+- Every real-life play session you get 3 heroic actions.
 They reset to 3 at the start of the next session.
 Heroic actions can be used to improve spells, excel at a subject under pressure, study hard, or in the GM's discretion give a boost to anything else.

 ## Subjects
 The subjects are: gym; health; wood shop; machining; chemistry; biology; physics; literature; poetry; music; romance languages; middle-eastern languages; asian languages; classical languages; alchemy (make one-time use magic potions); artificing (make magic items); magical theory (spell-crafting); metamagic (spell-modifying spells); group magic.